jwlawson/qvtrim/README.md

  * `-k` Check whether the quiver is mutation-infinite.
  * `-l` Check whether the quiver belongs to a different mutation class.
 This option will lead to a single representative of each class being output.
+ * `-r` Check whether the quiver is a sequence of sink-source mutations form any quiver seen before.
  * `-s size` Check whether the quiver has `size` vertices.
  * `-z` Check whether the matrix contains a zero row and only output it if it does *not*.
 This ensure that the output only contains matrices without zero